transeptorlabs/transeptor-bundler/packages/metrics/README.md

 influx user list
 ```

-Get the bucket ID for the bucket we created earlier with:
+Get the bucket ID for the bucket we created earlier for `transeptor_metrics`:
 ```bash
 influx bucket list
 ```